CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 In cloud deployments as the NetQ cloud service uses the NetQ SMTP server to push email notifications.

-To create an Email notification channel for a cloud deployment, run:
+To create an email notification channel for a cloud deployment, run:

 ```
 netq add notification channel email <text-channel-name> to <text-email-toids> [severity info | severity warning | severity error | severity debug]